Mammoth tusk art mirrors Matisse in new London show

 "Ice Age art: arrival of the modern mind" includes some of humanity's earliest known sculptures, such as a lion-headed man, and beads crafted from antler and bone at a time when giant woolly elephant-like beasts still roamed the Earth.

-Throughout the exhibition archaeological artifacts are grouped with works by major modern artists, from Piet Mondrian to Henry Moore, which curators hope will show the ancient objects in a new artistic light.
+Throughout the exhibition archaeological artefacts are grouped with works by major modern artists, from Piet Mondrian to Henry Moore, which curators hope will show the ancient objects in a new artistic light.

 "We have cut them (the sculptures) off by this terrible word pre-history for too long, and hopefully we have brought them all back together to be a reflection of our deep past and the origins of our art," exhibition curator Jill Cook said on Tuesday at a press preview.